p4t5h3/strings-resource-file-language-for-sublime-text/README.md

-# Xcode strings syntax definition for Sublime Text 3
+# Xcode strings syntax definition for Sublime Text

-Syntax highlighting support of Xcode string files for Sublime Text 3.
+Syntax highlighting support of Xcode string files for Sublime Text.
 Created out of a personal need and to refresh my experience in creating Sublime Text Packages.

 ## Package Control